yurochka/athena/README.md

 * schmigrate.il

-This script migrates all the cells in one library to a new process.
+This script migrates all the schematic views in one library to a new process.